teodorus-nathaniel/pr-time-tracker/README.md

 - `id` is the identifier used for defining jobs (can be any string)
 - `name` - the GitHub organization slug
-- `nodeId` - Holdex Oracle project ID, if no project is defined use explicit value `337c06eb` for HX project column
+- `nodeId` - Holdex Oracle project ID, if no project is defined, use explicit value `337c06eb` for HX project column

 2. Re-deploy the current production build so changes can take effect.